Primo Nautic

 What changed the system's reach is access.
 A global network of ground stations and satellites now aggregates AIS signals and publishes them online, turning a collision-avoidance tool into a live tracking platform that anyone can use.

-How AIS Vessel Tracking Works
+How AIS Works Technically

 There are two main coverage types, and most tracking platforms combine both.